FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Preliminary

 \subsection{Sharpness-Aware Minimization}

-Sharpness-Aware Minimization (SAM) is an optimization technique developed to enhance the generalization capability of neural networks by mitigating overfitting.
-Unlike traditional methods that solely minimize the loss at the current parameter values, SAM focuses on minimizing the maximum loss within a neighborhood around the current parameters.
-This strategy encourages the model to find ``flatter" minima in the loss landscape, where surrounding regions exhibit uniformly low loss, thereby contributing to improved generalization and robustness.
+Sharpness-Aware Minimization (SAM) is an optimization technique that enhances the generalization capability of neural networks by mitigating overfitting.
+Unlike traditional methods that solely minimize the loss at the current parameter values, SAM minimizes the maximum loss within a neighborhood around the current parameters.
+This strategy encourages the model to find ``flatter'' minima in the loss landscape, where surrounding regions exhibit uniformly low loss, improving generalization and robustness.